-The Government of Alberta is taking aggressive measures to slow the spread of COVID-19.
-Albertans are asked to be vigilant to prevent intensive care units from being overwhelmed.

-For today, 218 new cases have been confirmed bringing the total to 5,573.
-There are THREE (3) new fatalities resulting from COVID-19 bringing the total number to ninety-two (92).
-A total of 153,766 Albertans have been tested.
-There have been a total of 2,359 recoveries to date.

-There continue to be no confirmed cases within Vulcan County or the urban municipalities within its region, although testing has been undertaken for those with symptoms.
-Vulcan County is in the Calgary Health Zone.
+For today, 97 new cases have been confirmed bringing the total to 5,670.
+There are TWO (2) new fatalities resulting from COVID-19, bringing the total number to ninety four (94).
+A total of 157,517 Albertans have been tested.
+There have been a total of 2,534 recoveries to date.
+At present there are 88 people in hospital, 19 of whom are being cared for from intensive care units (ICU).
+There are no confirmed cases within Vulcan County or the urban municipalities within its region, although testing has been undertaken for those with symptoms.
+Vulcan County is in the Calgary Health Zone where 67% of all confirmed Covid-19 infections are located in Alberta.
 Alberta uses modelling to anticipate the number of COVID-19 cases over the coming months.
+Revised modeling was provided on April 28th.
 This helps us make decisions and prepare hospitals to care for critical and acute patients.

-Opening Soon - Alberta's Relaunch Strategy

-The Government of Alberta has released their relaunch strategy for the upcoming months.
+Opening Soon - Alberta's Relaunch Strategy: The Government of Alberta has released their relaunch strategy for the upcoming months.
 Detailed information is in the link referenced above.
 Stage highlights include: